Communauté

 La Mission Ouest de l’Île pour nourrir la communauté avec dignité

-Every week, the organization welcomes families and individuals to its welcoming center, where they can stock up on fresh produce, non-perishable foods and basic necessities.
-The organization stands out from several other similar initiatives by its grocery store style operation where everyone can choose the foods they prefer from the available choices.
+Each week, the organization welcomes families and individuals to its welcoming center, where they can stock up on fresh produce, non-perishable goods, and basic necessities.
+The organization stands out from many other similar initiatives because of its grocery-style operation, where everyone can choose their favorite foods from the available selections.

-Another particularity that characterizes the West Island Mission is the quality of its products, an aspect that is close to its heart.
-In fact, it offers, among other things, fresh vegetables, from April to October, from community gardens in the region and asks donors to provide unexpired products.
-This allows the most vulnerable to also have access to fresh, good quality food while preserving a certain dignity.
+Another distinctive feature of the West Island Mission is the quality of its produce, an aspect that is important to it.
+Indeed, it offers, among other things, fresh vegetables from April to October, sourced from community gardens in the region and asks donors to provide products that are not yet expired.
+This allows the most vulnerable to also have access to fresh, good-quality food while preserving a certain dignity.

-In addition, the organization regularly organizes food collection campaigns and works with local supermarkets to collect unsold items in order to limit food waste.
+In addition, the organization regularly organizes food collection campaigns and collaborates with local supermarkets to collect unsold items in order to limit food waste.

-Currently, their inventory is lower than ever, which worries executive director Suzanne Scarrow for the months to come.
-This phenomenon is clearly influenced by generalized inflation, the director tells us that this is increasingly felt in the quantity and quality of the products given.
+Currently, their inventory is lower than ever, which worries Executive Director Suzanne Scarrow about the coming months.
+This phenomenon is clearly influenced by widespread inflation, and the director tells us that it's increasingly felt in the quantity and quality of donated products.

-With food scarcity becoming more and more obvious, the organization is working hard in terms of selecting the families and individuals it helps and working to provide its clients with additional resources that will allow them to get back on their feet. foot as quickly as possible.
-This is, among other things, the role of their specialist worker: Sandra Watson.
-Sandra works directly with West Island Mission clients to direct them to other available resources that meet their needs and allow them to improve their situation.
+With food scarcity becoming increasingly acute, the organization is doubling down on selecting the families and individuals it helps and providing its clients with additional resources to help them get back on their feet as quickly as possible.
+This is, among other things, the role of their specialized worker, Sandra Watson.
+Sandra works directly with West Island Mission clients to direct them to other available resources that meet their needs and help them improve their situation.

-Thanks to its tireless work, the West Island Mission has become much more than just a charitable organization: it has become a pillar of solidarity in the heart of Pointe-Claire and for all residents of the West Island. .
-Its positive impact goes far beyond the distribution of food and essential goods; it brings a glimmer of hope and support to those going through difficult times, and it encourages them to overcome the obstacles that stand before them.
+Thanks to her tireless work, the West Island Mission has become much more than just a charity: it has become a pillar of solidarity in the heart of Pointe-Claire and for all West Island residents.
+Its positive impact extends far beyond the distribution of food and essential goods; it brings a glimmer of hope and support to those facing difficult times, encouraging them to overcome the obstacles that stand in their way.

 Read more